Songshan Airport

 Taipei Songshan Airport is a city airport and military airbase located in Songshan District, Taipei, Taiwan.
 The airport covers an area of 182 ha.

-The civilian section of Songshan Airport has scheduled flights to domestic destinations in Taiwan and international destinations including Seoul, Tokyo, and select cities in China.
-Songshan serves only a small portion of the international flights for Taipei compared to the larger Taoyuan International Airport.
+The civilian section of Songshan Airport has scheduled flights to domestic destinations in Taiwan and international destinations including Tokyo, Seoul, and select cities in China.
+Songshan serves only a small portion of the international flights for Taipei compared to the larger Taoyuan International Airport which replaced Songshan as Taipei's main airport in 1979.
 Songshan Airport is also the base of certain Republic of China Air Force units as part of the Songshan Air Force Base.
 The Songshan Base Command's main mission is to serve the president and vice president of Taiwan.